 These steps are only applicable to private accounts.
 There will be no Friend Request section if you have a public account.

 Instagram has approximately one billion, active users.
 So, it is no surprise if you discover an old school friend or professor’s account.
 Here are the steps to send them a friend request.

 - Open the Instagram App on your phone.

 - At the bottom left side, tap on the search icon.

 - Type in the account name in the search bar.

 - Scroll through the suggested options and tap on the one you searched for.

 - If their account is private, you can only see the “Follow” button.
 Tap on that and wait for them to approve your request.
-If the account is public, you can instantly connect by tapping on the “Follow” button or start a conversation by clicking on the “Message” button.
+If the account is public, you can instantly connect by tapping the “Follow” button or start a conversation by clicking the “Message” button.

 You can also use the “People you may know” feature of Instagram.
 This is a more personalized recommendation that helps you quickly connect with your friends.

 Is There a Limit to Following People on Instagram?